The Nexus domain

 - Software/client set-up instructions are available for Windows and Mac computers on the IST website

-- Student printing is done through the U-Print service offerred through Retail Services.
-Please refer to the Retail Services website for locations and instructions on using U-Print.
+- Student printing is done through the W Print service offered through Print + Retail Solutions.
+Please refer to the Print + Retail Solutions website for more information on W Print.

-- Departments have multi-function printer/copier machines provided by Retail Services.
+- Departments have multi-function printer/copier machines provided by Print + Retail Solutions.
 Most of these have print accounting codes associated with them.

 - For more sensitive documents, you may want to use the "Secure Print" option that allows you to send a print job and it will not print until you release it at the printer.